-- Subject portal opens: Monday Evening 14 August 2023. - Students will select 10 preferences in preferences order - The first two preferences MUST be from Group B
+- Subject portal opens: Wednesday 24 July 2024 (following the conclusion of the Information Night). - Students will select 10 preferences in preferences order - The first preferences MUST be from Group B

-- Online subject portal will give you a subject preference receipt upon completion. - Changes to preferences can be made up until submission closure date 9am Friday 18 August
+- Online subject portal will give you a subject preference receipt upon completion. - Changes to preferences can be made up until submission closure date 9am Thursday, August 1.

-All applications must be submitted by Friday 18 August 2023.
+All applications must be submitted by 9am Thursday, August 1.